Please see below for the results to the online survey and the timeline on the rates process.

 The Sustainability Department’s Waste & Recycling Division operates as one of the City’s Enterprise Funds (the Refuse Fund), meaning it is sustained solely through service fees.
 These are collected through residents’ Public Utilities bills under the “Container” line item.
 (Please see the image in the below drop-down menu).
 The Refuse Fund cannot be used to support any other City services.
 Similarly, waste & recycling services are not supported by the General Fund.

-To continue with the current level of service and to maintain a cash operating reserve of 15-20% as recommended by the City’s Finance Department, the Refuse Fund requires a rate increase.
+To continue with the current level of service and to maintain a cash operating reserve of 15-20% as recommended by the City’s Finance Department, the Refuse Fund requires a rate increase in the near future.

 In late 2019, the Sustainability Department undertook a community engagement effort through an online survey, as well as a “gaps analysis” to solicit feedback from populations and neighborhoods that had lower response rates to the online survey.